Guatemala national football team: 2026 World Cup

 In 2025, Guatemala achieved their best result in the CONCACAF Gold Cup by finishing 3rd.
 They qualified for the 2025 CONCACAF Gold Cup after beating Guyana 4–3 on aggregate in the preliminary round.
-Guatemala placed ahead of Jamaica and secured a 0-1 win (being their first in a Gold Cup tournament) against them marking only their 6th win against them.
+Guatemala placed ahead of Jamaica and secured a 0–1 win (being their first in a Gold Cup tournament) against them marking only their 6th win against them.
 However, goalkeeper Nicholas Hagen suffered an injury that would prevent him from appearing in the next round of the competition, to which manager Tena responded with the start of Kenderson Navarro, who had not made many appearances with the national team.
-Guatemala advanced to the quarter-finals after placing 2nd in their group, and after doing so beat Canada 5-6 in penalties after drawing 1-1 after full time to qualify for the semi-finals.
+Guatemala advanced to the quarter-finals after placing 2nd in their group, and after doing so beat Canada 5–6 in penalties after drawing 1–1 after full time to qualify for the semi-finals.

 After having won the quarter-final against Canada, Guatemala qualified for the semi-finals for the first time since 1996, and faced the United States.
-Guatemala ended their tournament run in a 2-1 loss with a goal from youngster Olger Escobar in the 80th minute.
-Guatemala's international rankings moved up six places, reaching 100th in July 10, 2025.
+Guatemala ended their tournament run in a 2–1 loss with a goal from youngster Olger Escobar in the 80th minute.
+Guatemala's international rankings moved up six places, reaching 100th on July 10, 2025.

 During the second round of 2026 FIFA World Cup qualification, Guatemala secured their advance to the third round of qualification after beating Dominican Republic 4–2.

+However, after a successful second round of qualification, Guatemala fell short in the final round, placing 3rd and being eliminated from qualification, ending Guatemala's efforts to qualify for their first ever World Cup.